If you're struggling to repay your mortgage or you're in arrears, there are a number of things you can do – start with speaking to your lender.

 If you're already saving as much as you can and still can't make your payments, you may need to explore other options.

-They may be able to tell you about something you haven't considered, or show you a path you otherwise thought unavailable to you.
+They may be able to tell you about something you haven't thought of, or show you a path you assumed was unavailable to you.

 If you don't think your circumstances will change any time soon, it may be worth thinking about selling your home or downsizing to a more affordable property.

-Selling your home and renting for a time is preferable to defaulting on your mortgage and having your home repossessed, as it gives you the option to buy again when you're in a better financial position.
+Selling your home and renting for a time is preferable to defaulting on your mortgage and having your home repossessed.
+Plus it gives you the option to buy again when you're more financially stable.

 Make sure you tell your lender as soon as possible if you're struggling with your mortgage repayments.
 That way, they'll be much more likely to help.